alternative investments

 For several years, the art, fashion and business media has been abuzz about:

-the extraordinary growth of the art market until a downturn resulting from the global financial crisis of 2008
+the extraordinary growth of the art market until the global financial crisis of 2008 resulted in a downturn

 a resurgence since 2012, particularly in the top strata of the brand names at auction, and